Marchesini010126/MotionPlanning/README.md

 ## To Do List
 Here are some applications that still need to be  implemented
-1. Expand the GJK algorithm so that it can work Circle vs Polygon
+1. Expand the GJK algorithm so that it can work Circle vs Polygon (**DONE**)
 2. Implement the ``Robot.motion()`` method
 3. Create a function that creates random obstacles, starting from the obstacles primitives
-4. implement RRT algorithm to be added to the ``planners_and_env.py`` module
+4. implement RRT algorithm to be added to the ``planners_and_env.py`` module (**DONE**)
 5. implement Dubins path algorithm to be added to the ``planners_and_env.py`` module
 6. **ESSENTIAL**  test all the functions like collison checks functions
+7. (**as soon as possible**) RRT should work in configuration space so we will need to sample tuple (x,y,theta) and check that the configurations are close enough.
+My personal advice.
+Just change the point in which you mesure the distance between to nodes with D = Euclidean distance + Haar Distance (for the angles)
+8.(*when time comes*) For now our robot is circular shaped with a given radius.
+We can change that later
+8. implement the ``controller_function`` which takes as an input the refence and the actual position of the robot and gives the control autority